Bushnell Launch Pro

 On the range?

-Distances seemed damn near perfect when compared with my rangefinder.
+Distances seem damn near perfect when compared with my rangefinder.
+This has been confirmed numerous times over the past year with all my additional testing.

 Despite being much larger and heavier than anything else I’ve used, I’ve enjoyed using it on the range without the app.